precyon/Traffic-Sign-Classifier/writeup.md

 This analysis also helped us discover more reasons for mis-classification like partial occulsion, over-exposure, bad resolution - the examples of which are far too many to show here.
 Many of these can potentially be solved by better normalization and data augmentation.

+A similar analysis could also have been done with a confusion matrix.

 ### Model performance